vvvv/VL.Stride/README.md

 - Install a vvvv gamma version from teamcity.vvvv.org as specified by the `VLVersion` property in `packages\Directory.Build.props`
 - Open the solution `packages\VL.Stride.sln`, switch it to `Release` mode, set VL.Stride as startup project and press `Ctrl+F5` to start vvvv.
 (VL.Stride is configured as a source package automatically)

+Compiling and running in `Debug` requires the [graphic diagnostic tools](https://docs.microsoft.com/en-us/windows/uwp/gaming/use-the-directx-runtime-and-visual-studio-graphics-diagnostic-features) to be installed.

 ## Credits

 A deep bow before those who believed in VL.Stride from the beginning and substantially supported its development: